mikenakis/VsDebugLogger/README.md

 # How to use VsDebugLogger

 VsDebugLogger accepts one command-line parameter, which is a floating-point number representing the amount of time to wait between polls, in seconds.
-If omitted, the default is 1.0 second.
+If omitted, the default is 200 milliseconds.

 Add the following function to your application:
 ```csharp